whitedevil31/whitedevil31/README.md

 - 👨‍💻 Loves MERN.
 - 💬 Ask me about Web Development.
-- 📚 I’m currently working on DSA && AWS
+- 📚 I’m currently working on my DSA && AWS skills
 - 💡 Have a idea in mind ?
 Feel free to contact at <a href="mailto:magz311@gmail.com">📫</a>